- PO Box 7274 BEAUMARIS VIC 3193 Australia

 Correct as at 16 January 2015.Image Scroll

-I’m thrilled to have Stuart, a high class young man and trainer take over as our Tasmanian trainer from Charlie Goggin and Leuella Meaburn who have done a remarkable job for us over the past 12 years.
+I’m thrilled to have Adam, a high class trainer take over as our Tasmanian trainer from Stuart Gandy.
+Stuart and his team have done a sterling job for us and I thank them for their efforts.

 Patrick Payne was always destined to be a success in the racing industry.
 He is the eldest member of the famous Payne family which hails from Ballarat in Victoria.
 He burst on the scene when he rode Soho Square in win the AJC Doncaster Handicap as an apprentice in 1992.
 He started riding at 14 and was the youngest rider ever to out ride his apprentice’s allowance.
 He was closely associated with Northerly and Tie The Knot.